DecembeRadio (album)

-DecembeRadio is the eponymous major label debut album by the band DecembeRadio.
+DecembeRadio is the major label debut album by the band DecembeRadio.
 Produced by Scotty Wilbanks, the album features a guitar-driven sound that quickly earned it comparisons to The Black Crowes, King's X, Aerosmith and Free.
 The album was nominated for a "Best Rock or Rap Gospel Album" Grammy Award, and won the 2007 Dove Award for "Rock Album of the Year".
 Two of the album's tracks were also nominated for Dove Awards: "Drifter" for "Song of the Year", and "Dangerous" for "Rock Recorded Song of the Year".